Pregnancy and Induction of Labor – Ten Questions To Ask

-Always Bring Your B.R.A.I.N To your appointments and of course to your labor.
+Always Bring Your B.R.A.I.N to your appointments and of course to your labor and birth.

-• Why are you recommending induction of labor?
+- Why are you recommending induction of labor for me?

-• Is induction likely to be successful for me?
+- Is induction likely to be successful for me?
+Why or why not?

-• Is my cervix ripe?
-(Your provider can tell you if your cervix is ripe.
+- Is my cervix ripe?
+(Your provider can tell you if your cervix is ripe and ready to efface and dilate by using what is called a Bishop Score.
 Women who are induced before their cervix is ripe are much more likely to have cesareans, even if cervical ripening drugs are used.)